NP-NET-research/Recursive-Semi-Markov-Model/README.md

 # Recursive Semi CRF

-This is the source code of "N-ary Constituent Tree Parsing with Recursive Semi-CRF" from ACL 2019.
+This is the source code for "N-ary Constituent Tree Parsing with Recursive Semi-CRF" from ACL 2021.

 ## Contents
 1. [Requirements](#Requirements)